moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ## Proposal

-Instead of generating a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we will issue a token with a reduced set of permissions, granting access only to the specific resources required for the job.

-The final set of permissions will be the intersection between 3 models:

-* `permissions` key (job level permissions): outbound permissions.
-Specify the minimal requirements.
-* Job token scope (allowlist): inbound permissions.
-Specify the maximum allowed permissions.
-* User role: Allows to maintain the audit trail and support protected vs non-protected environments/refs.

 Instead of issuing a `CI_JOB_TOKEN` with full access to all resources available to the user who triggered the pipeline, we will generate a token with a reduced permission set, granting access only to the resources necessary for the specific